ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/part4_RAG.md

 ## TL;DR

-Retrieval Augmented Generation or (RAG) in the context of AI is a framework that enhances the capabilities of Large Language Models by integrating real-time, contextually relevant information from external sources during the **response generation process**.
+First introduced in a [paper by Meta](https://arxiv.org/pdf/2005.11401.pdf), Retrieval Augmented Generation or (RAG) in the context of AI is a framework that enhances the capabilities of Large Language Models by integrating real-time, contextually relevant information from external sources during the **response generation process**.

 RAGs are deployed because it improves accuracy, allows source verification, and reduces the need for continuous model retraining.
 It addresses the limitations of LLMs, such as inconsistency and lack of domain-specific knowledge, hence reducing the risk of generating incorrect or hallucinated responses.